What if I need help telling my partner they may have been exposed to HIV or an STD?

 What do I need to bring with me to my visit?

-Please fill out and bring registration forms with you for your visit.
-Bringing filled out forms to your visit will help decrease check in time.
+Please complete the registration and client assessment questionnaire forms to bring to your visit.
+Bringing the filled out forms to your visit will help decrease check-in time.

 STD testing is quick, easy, and it usually doesn't hurt.
 There's not a single test for all STDs - each STD has its own test.
 Our healthcare providers can help you figure out which tests you need.
 STD testing may include: